-- Targeted Training for Non-Physician Health Care Providers: Non-physician workers who provide care and supportive services in the home and community are an important component of whole person care, and ensure Medi-Cal members are able to live healthy and independent lives.
+• Targeted Training for Non-Physician Health Care Providers: Non-physician workers who provide care and supportive services in the home and community are an important component of whole person care, and ensure Medi-Cal members are able to live healthy and independent lives.
 Under this strategy, the state will provide additional voluntary training, and in some cases certification, for non-physician health care providers such as IHSS workers, Community Health Workers, Patient navigators, Peer Support Specialists, and others to obtain training in mental health, substance use, and LTSS, to help improve their skills or gain new skills as appropriate.
-The state would work with stakeholders, including consumers, workers, managed care plans, local government and community partners and other key stakeholders to develop models based on lessons learned of existing programs and determine the options that would work best for targeted segments of the Medi-Cal population and delivery system. - Palliative Care Training: The state will work to increase participation in voluntary training programs on palliative care, for physicians, nurses and other appropriate licensed providers.
+The state would work with stakeholders, including consumers, workers, managed care plans, local government and community partners and other key stakeholders to develop models based on lessons learned of existing programs and determine the options that would work best for targeted segments of the Medi-Cal population and delivery system.

+Palliative Care Training: The state will work to increase participation in voluntary training programs on palliative care, for physicians, nurses and other appropriate licensed providers, and will emphasize cultural competency in training programs.
 Palliative care has an extensive evidence base for improved quality of life for patients, increased patient satisfaction, reduced hospital stays and lower overall health care costs.
 However California has insufficient numbers of physicians and nurse practitioners with adequate training in palliative care to meet the needs of consumers with complex conditions who could potentially benefit from palliative care.
 As of 2012, it is estimated that less than 1% of physicians and nurses, 1% of certified nursing assistants, and 2% of social workers in California are trained in palliative care.
 Training would address the shortage of health professionals trained in administering palliative care.
+Additionally, DHCS is interested in palliative care education for families and consumers, consistent with the patient-centered approaches that are described throughout this document.